kysela-petr/FrontEnd-DevStack/README.md

 ## How to start

 1. Download or clone repository
-2.  run npm update
+2.  run npm install --save
-3.  run bower update
+3.  run bower install --save
-4.  generate favicon, iOS, Android and MS tiles <http://realfavicongenerator.net>
+4.  generate favicon, iOS... <http://realfavicongenerator.net> and copy to root
 5.  run **grunt default** and develop or **grunt dist** for production

 ## How to setup virtual host